Envision Language

 Which displays the following table:

-Pilling dozens of tiles, each tile being associated with input tables of millions of lines, in a single dashboard is reliable and performant in Envision.
-It is actually the intended way to use Envision and even the most complex dashboards are typically displayed under 500ms with a regular internet connection.
+Piling dozens of tiles, each tile being associated with input tables of millions of lines, in a single dashboard is reliable and performant in Envision.
+It is actually the intended way to use Envision and even the most complex dashboards are typically displayed under 500ms with a regular Internet connection.

 Naturally, we do not suggest producing complex dashboards for the sake of stress-testing Lokad.
 Dashboards should be kept as simple as possible as long they deliver the intended value.
 However, unlike Business Intelligence (BI) tools that emphasize a proliferation of screens, each one dedicated to a specific data angle, Envision emphasizes the consolidation of all the relevant information in a single dashboard with a near-instant display when visited.